 Trigger points often cause complex pain patterns, with pain frequently appearing at a location several inches away from the origin.
-For this reason, I developed a tool called the Pain Expert on the Imbue website to help people track down trigger points that may be the source of their pain.
+For this reason, I developed a tool called the Pain Expert in my online course, Live Pain Free to help people track down trigger points that may be the source of their pain.
 If you click on a body part that is bothering you, you can see all the muscles where the pain may be originating.

 The stretching issue isn’t black and white.
 I’m not saying stretching can’t work to help release trigger points, it’s just less likely to work than certain other releasing techniques, most of which involve applying direct pressure to the trigger point.
 Pressing on a trigger point and holding it – even without any additional technique – is often enough to disrupt its contraction, allowing the individual contractile units (sarcomeres) to re-lengthen.
 Having this done by someone else – like a massage therapist or an acupuncturist – often works even better.

 If stretching is your thing, and you want to stretch muscles that are already tight or painful, you must remember that you’re working with tissue that is taut and reactive.
 If you push it too hard, it will be counterproductive.
 Instead, extend the muscle to its natural limit, and then just wait.
 Don’t push it.
 Breathe into the muscle and consciously relax it.
 Imagine the muscle is lengthening and surrendering.
 Often, you will feel the muscle release little by little, getting increasingly longer as it does.